adikamunyao/dataClan/README.md

 ## Metric of Success

 * Character Error Rate: this is a metric of the performance of an automatic speech recognition (ASR) system.
-This value indicates the percentage of characters that were incorrectly predicted.
-The lower the value, the better the performance of the ASR system with a CharErrorRate of 0 being a perfect score.
+(CER) will be a useful metric to evaluate the performance of our ASR system.
+It will also help assess the accuracy of the system in converting spoken words to text and identify areas for improvement.
+By aiming for a lower CER, we can improve the quality of the ASR output and enhance the overall performance of our project.

 * Word Error Rate: this is the ratio of errors in a transcript to the total words spoken.
-A lower WER in speech-to-text means better accuracy in recognizing speech.
+Our project involves speech-to-text transcription, the Word Error Rate (WER) will be a useful metric to evaluate the accuracy of the transcription.
+It provides a ratio of errors in the transcript to the total words spoken, and a lower WER indicates better accuracy in recognizing speech.
+By monitoring the WER, we can assess the performance of our speech-to-text system, identify areas for improvement, and adjust the system's parameters to reduce errors and improve the quality of the transcription.